shapkarin/diff-browser-globals/README.md

 Sometimes you need to know the names of global scope.

 ### How?
-Compare yours window with the list of default scope.
+Compare your window scope with a list of default.

 ### Install
 ```
-npm i --save-dev global-diff
+npm i --save-dev diff-browser-envs
 ```

 Contributions are welcome.